DevExpress-Examples/Report-and-Dashboard-Server_Export-API/README.md

 **Run the Example**

-Open the console and navigate to the example's root folder.
+* Open the console and navigate to the example's root folder.

+* Run the command below to trust the HTTPS certificate for ASP.NET Core development:

+    ``dotnet dev-certs https --trust``

-Use the following command to build the example:
+* Use the following command to build and run the example:

     ``dotnet run``

-Wait until the build is complete and open your browser on _http://localhost:5000/_  to see the result.
+Wait until the build is complete and open your browser on _http://localhost:5000/_ or _https://localhost:5001/_ to see the result.

 **Documentation**